saiprakashchalla7105/Digital-Twin-Adaptive-EV-Charging/README.md

-DIGITAL TWIN BASED ADAPTIVE EV CHARGING SYSTEM FOR TRANSFORMER OVERLOAD PREVENTION USING MATLAB/SIMULINK
+DIGITAL TWIN-BASED TRANSFORMER OVERLOAD PREVENTION SYSTEM FOR EV INTEGRATION

-A Digital Twin-based adaptive EV charging system that monitors transformer load in real time and dynamically controls charging to prevent overload using MATLAB/Simulink.
+A Digital Twin-based & adaptive EV charging system that monitors transformer load in real time and dynamically controls charging to prevent overload using MATLAB/Simulink.

 The **Digital Twin Based Adaptive EV Charging System for Transformer Overload Prevention** is an intelligent solution designed to optimize electric vehicle (EV) charging while ensuring the safe operation of distribution transformers.
 The system leverages digital twin technology to create a real-time virtual model of a physical transformer, enabling continuous monitoring and predictive analysis.